BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

   * You must have a valid license with “Software Update License & Support” for the Oracle Software you wish to run.
 The terms of your existing license and support agreement(s) with Oracle continue to apply to your use of the Oracle Software; and
   * You must follow Oracle’s current policies for licensing Oracle Database software in the cloud computing environment.
 The database instances using the Oracle Software with Amazon RDS reside in the Amazon EC2 environment.

-**10.4.**  Using Microsoft Software.
-“License Included.”
+**10.4.**  **Oracle AI Database@AWS**

+**10.4.1.   **In connection with Oracle AI Database@AWS,**** AWS may share Account Information, logs or other usage information with Oracle to enable Oracle to provide technical and sales support.

+**10.5.
+Amazon RDS for SQL Server**

+**10.5.1.   **“License Included.”
 Use of Microsoft Software on Amazon RDS is subject to Section 5.1 above and these additional terms and conditions:

   * SQL Server Web Edition may be used only to support public and Internet accessible Web pages, Web sites, Web applications, or Web services.
 It may not be used to support line of business applications (e.g., Customer Relationship Management, Enterprise Resource Management, and other similar applications).
-  * Microsoft is an intended third-party beneficiary of this Section 10.4, with the right to enforce its provisions.
+  * Microsoft is an intended third-party beneficiary of this Section 10.5, with the right to enforce its provisions.

+**10.5.2.**   “Bring Your Own Media” (BYOM).
+You must provide the installation files for Amazon RDS to install on your behalf.
+Amazon RDS will automatically download and install cumulative updates on your behalf.

+  * To use BYOM for Microsoft Software, you must have a valid license for the Microsoft Software you wish to run, and Software Assurance and License Mobility rights that permit deployment on AWS.
+Prior to using BYOM with Microsoft Software, you must submit a License Mobility Verification Form to Microsoft, available [here](https://www.microsoft.com/licensing/docs/view/Forms?lang=1&year=2016).
+  * The terms of your existing license and support agreement(s) with Microsoft apply to your use of the Microsoft Software.
+You must follow all applicable Microsoft policies for licensing Microsoft Software in a cloud computing environment.
+  * If you direct Amazon RDS to install SQL Server in more than one region, you consent to Amazon RDS moving your installation files between those regions for that purpose.

-**10.5.
-Amazon RDS Custom.**
+**10.6.
+Amazon RDS for Db2**

-**10.5.1.**  RDS Custom enables you to provision and manage the database engine and operating system running on an Amazon EC2 instance.
-In conjunction with RDS Custom, you may use certain binaries, software, or similar media (including related support, maintenance, and documentation) developed, owned, or provided by third parties or their licensors.
-You agree that you have determined that your use of RDS Custom complies, and will continue to comply, with applicable licensing and support requirements.
-Usage of RDS Custom in violation of your agreement(s) with third parties is not authorized or permitted.

-Your failure to maintain your database instance within the support perimeter (as specified in the documentation) may result in Service failure for which AWS is not responsible.
-Your customization, copies, and use of any additional software with RDS Custom is your responsibility and may result in your RDS Custom instance falling outside the support perimeter and causing Service failure for which AWS is not responsible.

-**10.5.2.**  Your use of certain database engines or operating systems (OS) software (including related documentation) made available to you for use with RDS Custom is subject to the applicable third party licensing requirements specified below:

-  * Use of a Linux OS version, such as those from Red Hat, Inc., SUSE LLC, and NVIDIA Corporation, on RDS Custom is subject to Section 5.2. above.
-  * Use of “License Included” Microsoft Software on RDS Custom is subject to Sections 5.1. and 10.4. above.

-**10.6.  **Trusted Language Extensions for PostgresSQL (Trusted Language Extensions) enables you to use, build, and run extensions developed, owned, or provided by you, third parties, or their licensors using PostgreSQL trusted languages in Amazon RDS.
-Extension code that you use with Trusted Language Extensions is Your Content under the Agreement.
-AWS is not responsible for Service failure caused by extensions.
-You consent to AWS scanning extension code for security and performance purposes.

-**10.7.
-Using IBM Software**

-**10.7.1.  **“Bring-Your-Own-License” (BYOL).
+**10.6.1.  **“Bring-Your-Own-License” (BYOL).
 Under the BYOL option, Amazon RDS enables you to provision IBM Db2 software on Amazon RDS instances using your existing IBM Db2 software license and support entitlements obtained from IBM or an authorized IBM reseller to IBM Db2 Standard Edition or IBM Db2